LaurieBB/PokemonExplorerApplication/README.md

 ## Self-Reflections

+### Stuff I am proud of:

+- Saving the query in the URL to ensure that when you select "return home", the query is saved in case the user wants to view other pokemon.
+- I am very happy with how accurate I got the styling to the Figma design.
+I spent a long time making it as accurate as possible as I knew this was a key marking point and I believe I was very successful.

 ### If I had more time I would:

 - Add error handling for ALL API calls
 - Correct the layout so somehow the "pokemon" state in "poke-card-layout" was stored while looking at a specific "pokemon-details" rather than having to reload from the page number on return.
 This would be more efficient.
 I could have done this by passing the entire list of pokemon into the Pokemon Details page, however I would then have to pass this back and it would make the URL exceedingly long and seemed like a bad way of doing this.
 - Add a server-side render on the first run to improve efficiency.
 The code is actually here to do this, my "fetch-pokemon" function actually works both server and client side, however to then pass the data into the PokeCardLayout wasn't easy to do, and didn't seem worth it given the time-frame.
 - (as mentioned above) have the search bar continuously refresh a page of all the items as opposed to simply waiting for "Search" to be pressed.
+- Increase compatability with different screen sizes by using more complex tailwind CSS to account for the layouts (sm:, md:, lg:, etc.).

+### Errors that I am aware of:

+- If you search and there are more than 12 results, it will show all of the results on a single page
+- The pokemon weaknesses do not match those in the Figma.
+This is because I had to select the weaknesses based on a singular type rather than multiple, as each type has it's own list of weaknesses in the API.
+Perhaps there was some data in the API calls that I missed to find the correct weaknesses, however I couldn't find it myself and I had to move on to other issues.
+- (as mentioned above) The descriptions do not match those in the Figma - again as I could not find the correct one on the API.

 ## AI Usage